SodaWithoutSparkles/revanced-troubleshooting-guide/README.md

 3. Install the latest **stable** version of ReVanced manager [here](https://github.com/revanced/revanced-manager/releases/latest)
 4. Follow [section 2.5](https://github.com/SodaWithoutSparkles/revanced-troubleshooting-guide#25-how-to-import-keystore) to import the keystore

+## 2.16 ReVanced manager patch failed / patch not applied

+DO NOT SELECT ANY OF THE FOLLOWING PATCHES OR YOU WILL RISK HAVING ISSUES:

+- Change package name
+- enable **android** debugging
+- export all activities
+- Predictive back gesture
+- Remove screenshot restriction
+- Spoof wifi connections

 # 3. ReVanced Youtube

 ## 3.1.
 Unable to open/launch ReVanced youtube